opulo-inc/ohai/docs/lumen/drag-chain/index.md

     ![](img/DLCableRouting.jpeg)
     ![](img/DLCableLeft.jpeg)

 1. Install USB Cable.
-Route this cable the same as the DL Cable from the previous step, with the cable exiting the drag chain bewteen the final cover and end link
+Route this cable the same as the DL Cable from the previous step, with the cable exiting the drag chain between the final cover and end link

     ![](img/USBRight.jpeg)
     ![](img/USBCableLeft1.jpeg)
     ![](img/USBCableLeft2.jpeg)

-1. Prepare x-cable-chain-bracket.
+1. Prepare `x-cable-chain-bracket`.
 Ensure the retaining end of the zip tie is opposite the side the the bracket that the XM cable is run through, as shown

     ![](img/XCableBracket.jpeg)